The Chart for Qurate Retail Inc. (QRTEA) Is Flashing Mixed Signals

-Qurate Retail Inc. (NASDAQ:QRTEA) went down by -1.23% from its latest closing price compared to the recent 1-year high of $14.62.
-The company’s stock price has collected 1.16% of gains in the last five trading sessions.
+Qurate Retail Inc. (NASDAQ:QRTEA) changed by 0.00% from its latest closing price compared to the recent 1-year high of $14.62.
+The company’s stock price has collected -2.45% of loss in the last five trading sessions.
 MarketWatch.com reported on 10/11/19 that Don’t call it a comeback for Value

 Is It Worth Investing in Qurate Retail Inc. (NASDAQ :QRTEA) Right Now?